ElenaS23/ElenaS23/README.md

 - 👋 Hi, I’m @ElenaS23
 - 👀 I’m interested in CODING
-- 🌱 I’m currently learning PYTHON, NODE JS
+- 🌱 I’m currently learning PYTHON, Java Script, HTML, CSS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Project related to Health or Healthcare
-- 📫 How to reach me ...
+- 📫 How to reach me: www.linkedin.com/in/elena-schauer-03ba19236
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 ElenaS23/ElenaS23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.